Photochromism: Photochromic quinones

-Inorganic photochromics
+Inorganic photochromic materials

 Many inorganic substances also exhibit photochromic properties, often with much better resistance to fatigue than organic photochromics.
 In particular, silver chloride is extensively used in the manufacture of photochromic lenses.
 Other silver and zinc halides are also photochromic.
 Yttrium oxyhydride is another inorganic material with photochromic properties.

+Some inorganic photochromic materials include oxides such as BaMgSiO4, Na8[AlSiO4]6Cl2, and KSr2Nb5O15.
+Additionally, rare-earth (RE)-doped compounds like CaF2:Ce, CaF2:Gd, as well as transition metal oxides such as WO3, TiO2, V2O5, and Nb2O5 have been explored.
+Photochromism in transition metal oxides is generally attributed to the redox reactions of the transition metal ion and the resulting electron transfer between its different valence states.
+When electrons are excited from the valence band to the conduction band, a hole is generated in the valence band.
+This photo-induced hole can decompose adsorbed water on the material's surface, producing protons.
+These protons can react with transition metal ions in different valence states, forming hydrogen-based compounds that exhibit color changes.
+Upon exposure to light of a different wavelength or an oxidizing atmosphere, the reduced transition metal ion can undergo re-oxidation.

+Various forms of tungsten trioxide (WO3), including bulk crystals, thin films, and quantum dots, have been studied for their photochromic properties.
+WO3 transitions between two optical states, shifting from transparent to blue when exposed to light, heat, or electricity.
+The reversible color change is associated with the tungsten center's ability to undergo oxidation-reduction reactions, alternating between different oxidation states (W6+ to W5+ or W5+ to W4+).

+Molybdenum trioxide (MoO3) is widely used in UV sensing applications due to its selective absorption of UV light.
+Upon UV exposure, MoO3 undergoes a photochromic transformation, which can be reversed in the presence of an oxidizing agent.
+MoO3 nanosheets exhibit a stronger photochromic effect than the bulk materials due to enhanced carrier mobility and structural flexibility.

 Photochromic coordination compounds

-Photochromic coordination complexes are relatively rare in comparison to the organic compounds listed above.
-There are two major classes of photochromic coordination compounds.
-Those based on sodium nitroprusside and the ruthenium sulfoxide compounds.
+Photochromic coordination complexes are relatively rare compared to the organic compounds listed above.
+There are two major classes of photochromic coordination compounds: those based on sodium nitroprusside and the ruthenium sulfoxide compounds.
 The ruthenium sulfoxide complexes were created and developed by Rack and coworkers.
-The mode of action is an excited state isomerization of a sulfoxide ligand on a ruthenium polypyridine fragment from S to O or O to S. The difference in bonding from between Ru and S or O leads to the dramatic color change and change in Ru(III/II) reduction potential.
-The ground state is always S-bonded and the metastable state is always O-bonded.
+The mode of action is an excited-state isomerization of a sulfoxide ligand on a ruthenium polypyridine fragment from S to O or O to S. The difference in bonding between Ru and S or O leads to the dramatic color change and change in Ru(III/II) reduction potential.
+The ground state is always S-bonded, and the metastable state is always O-bonded.
 Typically, absorption maxima changes of nearly 100 nm are observed.
 The metastable states (O-bonded isomers) of this class often revert thermally to their respective ground states (S-bonded isomers), although a number of examples exhibit two-color reversible photochromism.
 Ultrafast spectroscopy of these compounds has revealed exceptionally fast isomerization lifetimes ranging from 1.5 nanoseconds to 48 picoseconds.